Dog Bite: Homeowners Insurance to the Rescue

-State Dog-Bite Statutes – Under these laws, a dog owner is automatically liable for any property damage or injuries that their pet inflicts.
-It doesn’t matter if another person provoked the canine or not.
+State Dog-Bite Statutes – Under these laws, the owner is automatically liable for any property damage or injuries that their pet inflicts.
+It doesn't matter if another person provoked the canine or not.

-Negligence Laws – These statutes hold the dog owner liable if an injury occurred because the guardian was extremely reckless, negligent, or failed to control their pet.
+Negligence Laws – These statutes hold the owner liable if an injury occurred because the guardian was extremely reckless, negligent or failed to control their pet.

 There are some exceptions.
 Many states don't hold owners responsible if another person or pet trespassed their property.

 When a dog owner is found legally liable for their pet's behavior, they will be responsible for financially reimbursing the injured person's medical bills, lost wages, pain and suffering, as well as any property damage.

 Criminal Liability for Dog Bites - Some states are beginning to charge owners whose negligence results in severe injuries or death of another individual.
 One well-known case involved California resident Diane Whipple.
 On January 26, 2001, Whipple was attacked and killed by two Presa Canario dogs.
 They belonged to her neighbor Marjorie Knoller.

 The owner was later convicted of involuntary manslaughter and sentenced to four years in prison for involuntary manslaughter.
 She also paid $6,800 in restitution.
 Her husband, Robert Noel, was convicted on a lesser charge, but also received a four-year prison sentence.
 Knoller was the first California resident convicted of murder resulting from a dog attack.

 Dog Bite Liability and Homeowners Insurance - Compare Quotes

 Dog Bites Aren't the Only Thing You Should Worry About